-Ergonomic workspace setup with monitor at eye level and soft ambient lighting to reduce digital eye strain.
+Ergonomic workspace setup with monitor at eye level and soft ambient lighting to show how to setup your workspace to prevent digital eye strain

 How to Set Up Your Workspace to Prevent Digital Eye Strain